willymcallister/willymcallister.github.io/_articles/thevenin-proof.md

 \end{aligned}$
 </p>

 The first two terms are voltage values based on the internals of the circuit, with nothing connected to the port.
 For every one of these sub-circuits the external current source was suppressed.
-We combine these two terms and give them a special name, $v_{oc}$, which stands for *open-circuit voltage*,
+We combine these two terms and give them a special name, $v_{oc}$, the *open-circuit voltage*,

 $v_{oc} = \displaystyle \sum_{m=1}^M A_m \text V_m + \sum_{n=1}^{N-1} \text I_n \bold R_n$

-$v_{oc}$ is the voltage that appears at the port when the port is left open.
+$v_{oc}$ appears at the port when the port is left open.

 With this new variable name we rewrite the superposition equation,